cryostatio/cryostatio.github.io/get-started/index.md

 </project>
 ```

+**Note**: You may be required to [authenticate to the GitHub Maven Packages registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#installing-a-package) in order to pull this JAR.

 The next time we build our application, the Cryostat Agent JAR will be located at `target/dependency/cryostat-agent.jar`.
 Then we can update our Dockerfile:

 ```Dockerfile